danielloader/kubernetes-sdlc/README.md

 This project serves as a proof of concept implementation and associated documentation around utilising kubernetes to enable a modern software development lifecycle - not just for software development but platform engineering.

+Moreover this is living documentation - with the intention to update it with additional caveats and process improvements as the flow hits real world problems.

 Topics:

 - High level concepts about the components and moving parts in play.